Capital Gains Tax on Divorce

 They also make some important changes to the tax relief you get when selling a family home.
 Often in a divorce situation, one spouse will move out of the family home and transfer their share to their ex-partner, deferring their share of the sale proceeds until the home is sold in the future, perhaps when the children turn 18 or move out.
 As it stands, the departing spouse cannot claim Private Residence Relief once they have moved out, which can mean a significant CGT bill on the eventual sale.

 The new rules give the departing spouse an option to claim Private Residence Relief on the eventual sale of the home, even if it takes place many years in the future.
 This basically puts them in the same position tax-wise as if they had not moved out.
+This change could significantly reduce the capital gains tax on divorce for many families.

 What does this mean for divorcing couples?